Client News: Connecticut's 195 CHURCH offices' window retrofit increases energy efficiency, occupant comfort and savings

 Interior accessory windows are installed from the building's interior over the existing windows, which were sealed closed to prevent air infiltration.
 For 195 CHURCH, Wausau's S.E.A.L. units feature Viracon's RoomSide™ low-e glass and aluminum framing members finished by Linetec in Dark Bronze anodize.

 Using the eQUEST energy modeling physics-based software tool to simulate the performance of a building on an annual basis, the Apogee Building Retrofit Strategy Team forecasted the level of energy savings that could be achieved by adding an interior accessory window with low-e glass to the existing glazing.
 From this data, performance predictions were provided on annual energy, peak demand and daylight energy use.

-"Today's energy-efficient windows can dramatically lower the heating and cooling costs associated with windows, while increasing occupant comfort," says Apogee Building Retrofit Strategy Team's certified energy manager, Mike Sheppy.
+"Today's energy-efficient windows can dramatically lower the heating and cooling costs associated with windows, while increasing occupant comfort," sayid Apogee Building Retrofit Strategy Team's Mike Sheppy.
 "Optimizing natural light also can contribute to a building's energy efficiency and tenants' wellbeing."

 * Increased Daylighting and Comfort *